-A hint to the player, giving what the computer thinks is his best move, is available for most non-book moves.
-(Ah, but will SARGON II give you a move it doesn't have the answer for?)
-To get the computer to look over your shoulder in this fashion, press the question mark (?) key (the / and SHIFT keys) and SARGON will display the move for you in the entry portion of the scroll window.
-If you wish to accept this move, just press RETURN (except in the case of castling).
-Otherwise, type in your move as usual.
+A hint to the player giving what the computer thinks is his best move is available for most non-book moves.
+(Ah, but will SARGON II give you a move it doesn't have to answer for?)
+To get the computer to look over your shoulder in this fashion, press the question mark (?) key and SARGON will display the move for you in the entry portion of the scroll window.